murilocardoso7/linux-environment-check/README.md

 # DevOps Environment Setup & Validation Script

 This repository contains a single Bash script that **configures and validates a DevOps-ready Linux environment**.
-It automates initial setup steps — installing Git, configuring user information, and testing SSH authentication with GitHub — while verifying that everything is working as expected.
+It automates initial setup steps: installing Git, configuring user information, and testing SSH authentication with GitHub, while verifying that everything is working as expected.

 ---